Control of Separable Subsystems with Application to Prostheses: AMPUTEE-PROSTHESIS APPLICATION

-\textbf{Virtual Constraints.} To restrict the actual motion $y^a$ of a robotic system to a desired trajectory $y^d$, we drive the difference between these functions to 0.
-We define these differences as \emph{virtual constraints} \cite{Westervelt07feedbackcontrol},
+To control the prosthesis to yield stable human-like walking for the entire amputee-prosthesis system, we design desired walking trajectories $y^d$ for the actual motion $y^a$ of the robotic system to follow.
+We encode the motion through outputs for the full system,

-for $v \in V$, where $y_{1,v}$ and $y_{2,v}$ are relative degree 1 and 2 virtual constraints, respectively \cite{sastry2013nonlinear}.
-Here $y_{1, v}^d$ is defined as the forward hip velocity $v_{hip, v}$, which appeared approximately constant in human locomotion data \cite{jiang2012outputs}, and $y_{2, v}^d(\tau, \alpha)$ is defined as a $6^{th}$ order B\'ezier polynomial.
-The values $v_{hip, v}$ and $\alpha_v$ are determined through an optimization method that will be described.
-Here $\tau$ is a phase variable that measures the forward progression of the walking trajectory and enables development of a robust state-feedback controller for the prosthesis \cite{Westervelt07feedbackcontrol}.
+for $v \in V$, where $y_{1,v}$ and $y_{2,v}$ are relative degree 1 and 2 outputs, respectively \cite{sastry2013nonlinear}.
+The feedback linearizing controller \eqref{eq:FeedLin} constructed with these outputs will drive these outputs to 0 such that $y^a = y^d$.
+Here $y_{1, v}^d$ is defined as the forward hip velocity $v_{hip, v}$, which appeared approximately constant in human locomotion data \cite{ames2014human}, and $y_{2, v}^d(\tau_v, \alpha_v)$ is defined as a $6^{th}$ order B\'ezier polynomial.
+The values $v_{hip, v}$ and $\alpha_v$ are determined through an optimization method we will describe.
+Here $\tau_v$ is a phase variable that measures the forward progression of the walking trajectory and enables development of a robust state-feedback controller \cite{Westervelt07feedbackcontrol}.

-\textbf{Phase Variable.} Previous work found the forward progression of the stance hip $p_{hip}$ to be monotonic during a human step cycle \cite{jiang2012outputs}, qualifying it to be a phase variable for walking trajectories.
-We linearize this expression as $\delta p_{hip}(\theta)$, a function of $(\theta_{sk},\, \theta_{sa})$, and formulate it as a phase variable:

-Here $\delta p_{hip}^+$ and $\delta p_{hip}^-$ are the starting and ending positions in a step, respectively, determined through the optimization method.
-In $\Domain_{pt}$, the prosthesis can calculate the phase variable, but in $\Domain_{pw}$, it needs an IMU on the human's stance leg to measure the phase variable.
-It can differentiate this signal to calculate the derivatives $\dot{\tau}$ and $\ddot{\tau}$.

 \textbf{Partial Hybrid Zero Dynamics and Optimization.} The controller \eqref{eq:FeedLin} drives the outputs $y_{1, v}$ and $y_{2, v}$ to $0$ over the continuous dynamics of the domain, rendering invariant zero dynamics.
 However, the zero dynamics do not necessarily remain invariant through impacts.
 In fact, enforcing impact invariance on the velocity-modulating output is too restrictive due to the jump of velocities by the impact map.
 Hence, we only enforce an impact invariance condition on the relative degree 2 outputs, resulting in \emph{partial zero dynamics}: